kalolad1/v4/content/projects/SNPGeneAnalyzer.md

 showInProjects: true
 ---

-A web app that identifies SNP's in an individual's genome and displays relevant clinical indications.
+A web app that identifies SNPs in an individual's genome and displays relevant clinical diseases.